 - speed (rotational speed: deg/s) Absolute speed of the motor.
-The direction will be automatically selected based on the target angle: it makes no difference if you specify a positive or negative speed. - target_angle (angle: deg) Target angle that the motor should rotate to, regardless of its current angle. - stop_type (Stop) Whether to coast, brake, or hold after coming to a standstill (Default: Stop.COAST). - wait (bool) Wait for the maneuver to complete before continuing with the rest of the program (Default: True).
+The direction will be selected automatically based on the target angle: it makes no difference whether you specify a positive or negative speed. - target_angle (angle: deg) Target angle that the motor should rotate to, regardless of its current angle. - stop_type (Stop) Whether to coast, brake or hold after coming to a standstill (Default: stop.COAST). - wait (bool) Wait for the manoeuvre to complete before continuing with the rest of the program (Default: True).
 This means that your program waits until the motor has reached the target angle.